Growth-Controlled Twinning and Magnetic Anisotropy in CeSb$_2$: Results and discussion

 To further validate our $x$ extraction procedure from $M(2.2~\text{T})$, we compared $M_{m_1}(2.2~\text{T})+M_{m_2}(2.2~\text{T})$ across different crystals.
 Since this sum should equal $M_{\text{easy}}(2.2~\text{T})+M_{\text{hard}}(2.2~\text{T})$ independent of the twinning ratio, any deviations directly reflect calibration or alignment errors.
 In our measurements, the values agreed within $\sim$4~\%, confirming both the accuracy of our crystal positioning and the robustness of the model.
 All values for this calculations are provided in Appendix~\ref{Appendix:Measurement_accuracy}.

 To reconstruct the intrinsic hard-axis response, we used crystals with minimal twinning and thus minimal masking of the hard axis.
 We scaled their m$_1$ curves down by a factor and subtracted it from the corresponding m$_2$ curves.
-The scaling factor is chosen in such a way that it minimizes features at the m$_1$ transition fields in the difference curve, consistent with an ideally flat linear hard-axis response comparable to the hard-axis response parallel to the $c$ axis.
-The resulting difference curve is then equivalent to the hard-axis magnetization times the twinning ratio $x$ of the crystal (formalized in Appendix~\ref{Appendix:hard-magnetization}).
-The method is illustrated in Fig.~\ref{fig:Crystal5_hard_axis_extraction} for Crystal~5.
-A small hysteresis, which disappears at higher temperatures, is observed in the extracted hard-axis magnetization.
+The scaling factor is chosen in such a way that it minimizes features at the m$_1$ transition fields in the difference curve, consistent with an ideally flat linear hard-axis response.
+This procedure is motivated by several experimental observations.
+First, metamagnetic features in m$_2$ weaken continuously as the twinning ratio improves and become increasingly dominated by a linear background, indicating that they originate from residual easy-axis contributions rather than from an intrinsic hard-axis response.
+Second, no shifted metamagnetic transition fields are observed along m$_2$, as would be expected if such transitions were intrinsic to the hard axis in a magnetically anisotropic system.
+Third, the out-of-plane hard axis ($H \parallel c$) reported by Bud'ko \textit{et al.}~\cite{Budko_CeSb2_magnetic_1998} exhibits a similarly featureless magnetization curve up to 4~T. The resulting flat difference curve is then equivalent to the hard-axis magnetization times the twinning ratio $x$ of the crystal (formalized in Appendix~\ref{Appendix:hard-magnetization}).
+The method is illustrated in Fig.~\ref{fig:Crystal5_hard_axis_extraction} for crystal~5.
+A small hysteresis, extending approximately from 0.5 to 4~T, which disappears at higher temperatures, is observed in the extracted hard-axis magnetization.
+Importantly, this hysteresis is already present in the raw m$_2$ data prior to any subtraction procedure, indicating that it is not an artifact introduced by the subtraction method.
 While its origin cannot be unambiguously confirmed, an experimental contribution cannot be entirely ruled out.
 Assuming the qualitative behavior of the hard-axis curve was determined correctly by the difference curve, it still needs to be divided by the corresponding twinning ratio.
 Given the calculated $x$ is a lower boundary the resulting curve is an upper boundary.
 The resulting curve for the the intrinsic hard-magnetization axis of CeSb$_2$ is depicted in Fig.~\ref{fig:CeSb2_twinning_schematic_real_in_plane} in red.